February 16, 2019

 Your organization has been part of a merger or acquisition, and your IT group has inherited an entire network.
 This involves rolling out new network technology, and operationalizing the existing infrastructure while ensuring business continuity.
 Not an easy task.

 Typically, the process of integrating acquired networks is broken down into four distinct phases.
-With NetBrain, organizations are better equipped to tackle these phases to keep the business fully functional during a merger or acquisition.
+With NetBrain, organizations are better equipped to tackle these phases to keep the business fully functional during a network merger or acquisition.

 Phase 1: Target Network Infrastructure Assessment